bartificer/programming-by-stealth/docs/pbs52.md

 *   There are no simple tags for facilitating responsive design (same page displayed differently depending on screen resolution).
 *   Some basic elements and behaviours common to many web pages are not provided.

-Bootstap aims to solve all these shortcomings using a combination of mostly CSS combined with a little JavaScript.
+Bootstrap aims to solve all these shortcomings using a combination of mostly CSS combined with a little JavaScript.

 # Matching Podcast Episode 531